machaao/gpt-3-chatbot/README.md

 ## A ChatGPT-esque Powered AI Chatbot Template ##
-The intent of this template is to serve as a reference guide for fellow developers looking to build and / or monetize AI GPT-3 / GPT-4 chatbots on Web and Mobile.
+The intent of this template is to serve as a reference guide for fellow developers looking to build, grow and monetize AI GPT-3 / GPT-4 chatbots on Web and Mobile.

 ## Live Web Demo ##
 ![figure](images/img.png)

-[Jeanie](https://messengerx.io/jeanie) is an AI powered virtual girlfriend based on the above code
+[Jeanie](https://messengerx.io/jeanie) is an AI powered virtual girlfriend based on a version of the above code

 ## Requirements for running it locally on laptop ##
 * Windows / Mac / Linux with Git installed